-After NDA approval, owners of relevant drug patents may obtain up to a five-year patent term extension on a single patent.
-The allowable patent term extension is calculated as half of the drug's testing phase (the time between IND application and NDA submission) and all of the review phase (the time between NDA submission and approval) up to a maximum of five years, to the extent such testing phase and approval phase occur after the issue date of the patent.
-The time can be shortened if the FDA determines that the applicant did not pursue approval with due diligence.
-The total post-NDA approval patent term including the extension may not exceed 14 years.
+In the US, after NDA or BLA approval, owners of relevant drug patents may obtain up to a five-year patent term extension on a single patent.
+The allowable patent term extension is generally calculated as half of the drug's testing phase (the time between the date the IND becomes effective and the NDA or BLA submission date) and all of the review phase (the time between the NDA or BLA submission date and the approval date) up to a maximum of five years, to the extent such testing phase and approval phase occur after the issue date of the patent.
+The total post-NDA or BLA approval patent term including the extension may not exceed 14 years.
+The extension also can be shortened if the FDA determines that the applicant did not pursue approval with due diligence.
 For patents that might expire while a patent term extension application is pending, the patent owner may request an interim patent term extension.
 The Director of the USPTO shall extend, until a final determination is made, the term of the patent for periods of up to one year if the Director determines that the patent is eligible for extension.
 An interim patent term extension may be renewed up to four times until a final determination is made, and up to the amount of time for which the patent might be eligible for extension.
 For each interim patent term extension granted, the final patent term extension is reduced by a corresponding amount.
-Interim patent extensions may also be available for a patent that will expire before a drug is expected to be approved, but the NDA for the drug must have been submitted.
+Interim patent extensions may also be available for a patent that will expire before a drug is expected to be approved, but the NDA or BLA for the drug must have been submitted.